PetePeter/MouseJump/README.md

 # MouseJump
 windows app for the mouse cursor jumping to bookmarked or centre position

-# (coming soon - it's an old app i wrote, ill upload to github  this weekend when i get time)

 # Instructions.

 MouseJump adds an icon near the clock thingo of your computer.